piercebutlerIRL/webpack_boilerplate/README.md

 # 📦 webpack 5 Boilerplate

 Simple webpack 5 boilerplate with babel, SCSS and hot dev server.
-Production build is bundled and minified.
+Production build is bundled, hashed and minified.

 ## Installation